joshmcrty/flurry-wp/readme.txt

 1. All of the available settings for Flurry

 == Changelog ==
+= 1.1.1 =
+* Ensure the latest Flurry script is loaded if browser has an older version cached

 = 1.1.0 =
 * Update to latest version of Flurry jQuery plugin
 * Add additional character, color, and startRotation options